turbonomic/tbutil/docs/K8S/INSTALL.md

 In the following instructions, the string "{FLAVOUR}" should be replaced by the relevant flavour name (from the "Name" column of the table at the top of this page).

+1. Download the required volume yaml file (`volume.yaml` or `volume-local.yaml`) from the relevant row in the "Downloads" table above (or create your own).
+2. If the volume type is "turbo-local-storage" then create the required directory by logging in to the Turbonomic platform and running the following commands:
+    - `mkdir /data/turbonomic/tbutil-{FLAVOUR}`
+    - `chmod 777 /data/turbonomic/tbutil-{FLAVOUR}`
-1. Download the `volume.yaml` and `deploy-online.yaml` files from the relevant row in the "Downloads" table above.
+3. Download the `deploy-online.yaml` file from the relevant row in the "Downloads" table above.
-2. Review the yaml files and edit if required.
+4. Review the files and edit if required.
-3. Create the persistent volume by running the command:
+5. Create the persistent volume by running one of the following commands (depending on the volume file you require - see above)
     - `kubectl apply -f volume.yaml`
+    - `kubectl apply -f volume-local.yaml`
-4. Create the deployment and POD by running the command:
+6. Create the deployment and POD by running the command:
     - `kubectl apply -f deploy-online.yaml`
-5. Open the bash shell in the pod using the command:
+7. Open the bash shell in the pod using the command:
     - `kubectl exec -ti deploy/tbutil-{FLAVOUR} -- /bin/bash`
-6. Install the unlock key by copying the file you obtained earlier to `/home/tbutil/.tbutilissue`
+8. Install the unlock key by copying the file you obtained earlier to `/home/tbutil/.tbutilissue`

-If you want to install an older release instead, then download it's zip file (as described in step 1 for off-line installation) and extract the "`volume.yaml`" and "`deploy-online.yaml`" files from that, review then and then run:
+If you want to install an older release instead, then download it's zip file (as described in step 1 for off-line installation) and extract the "`deploy-online.yaml`" and required volume yaml file (or create your own), review then and then run:

-- `kubectl apply -f volume.yaml`
+- `kubectl apply -f {VOLUME-FILE-NAME}`
 - `kubectl apply -f deploy-online.yaml`

 Now you are ready to run through the flavour-specific set up steps.